-A Job can be scheduled to run multiple times, using a CronJob.
+A job can be scheduled to run multiple times, using a cron job.

-A CronJob builds on a regular Job by allowing you to specify how the Job should be run.
-CronJobs are part of the Kubernetes API, which can be managed with oc commands like other object types.
+A cron job builds on a regular job by allowing you to specify how the job should be run.
+Cron jobs are part of the Kubernetes API, which can be managed with oc commands like other object types.

-CronJobs are useful for creating periodic and recurring tasks, like running backups or sending emails.
-CronJobs can also schedule individual tasks for a specific time, such as if you want to schedule a Job for a low activity period.
+Cron jobs are useful for creating periodic and recurring tasks, like running backups or sending emails.
+Cron jobs can also schedule individual tasks for a specific time, such as if you want to schedule a job for a low activity period.
+A cron job creates a Job object based on the timezone configured on the control plane node that runs the cronjob controller.

-A CronJob creates a Job object approximately once per execution time of its schedule, but there are circumstances in which it fails to create a Job or two Jobs might be created.
-Therefore, Jobs must be idempotent and you must configure history limits.
+A cron job creates a Job object approximately once per execution time of its schedule, but there are circumstances in which it fails to create a job or two jobs might be created.
+Therefore, jobs must be idempotent and you must configure history limits.

 3.2.2.
-Understanding how to create Jobs
+Understanding how to create jobs

-Both resource types require a Job configuration that consists of the following key parts:
+Both resource types require a job configuration that consists of the following key parts:

-- A pod template, which describes the pod that OpenShift Container Platform creates. - The parallelism parameter, which specifies how many pods running in parallel at any point in time should execute a Job. - For non-parallel Jobs, leave unset.
-When unset, defaults to 1. - The completions parameter, specifying how many successful pod completions are needed to finish a Job. - For non-parallel Jobs, leave unset.
-When unset, defaults to 1. - For parallel Jobs with a fixed completion count, specify a value. - For parallel Jobs with a work queue, leave unset.
+- A pod template, which describes the pod that OpenShift Container Platform creates. - The parallelism parameter, which specifies how many pods running in parallel at any point in time should execute a job. - For non-parallel jobs, leave unset.
+When unset, defaults to 1. - The completions parameter, specifying how many successful pod completions are needed to finish a job.

+- For non-parallel jobs, leave unset.
+When unset, defaults to 1. - For parallel jobs with a fixed completion count, specify a value. - For parallel jobs with a work queue, leave unset.
 When unset defaults to the parallelism value.

 3.2.2.1.
-Understanding how to set a maximum duration for Jobs
+Understanding how to set a maximum duration for jobs

-When defining a Job, you can define its maximum duration by setting the activeDeadlineSeconds field.
+When defining a job, you can define its maximum duration by setting the activeDeadlineSeconds field.
 It is specified in seconds and is not set by default.
 When not set, there is no maximum duration enforced.

-The maximum duration is counted from the time when a first pod gets scheduled in the system, and defines how long a Job can be active.
+The maximum duration is counted from the time when a first pod gets scheduled in the system, and defines how long a job can be active.
 It tracks overall time of an execution.
-After reaching the specified timeout, the Job is terminated by OpenShift Container Platform.
+After reaching the specified timeout, the job is terminated by OpenShift Container Platform.

 3.2.2.2.
-Understanding how to set a Job back off policy for pod failure
+Understanding how to set a job back off policy for pod failure

-A Job can be considered failed, after a set amount of retries due to a logical error in configuration or other similar reasons.
-Failed Pods associated with the Job are recreated by the controller with an exponential back off delay (10s, 20s, 40s ...) capped at six minutes.
+A job can be considered failed, after a set amount of retries due to a logical error in configuration or other similar reasons.
+Failed pods associated with the job are recreated by the controller with an exponential back off delay (10s, 20s, 40s ...) capped at six minutes.
 The limit is reset if no new failed pods appear between controller checks.

-Use the spec.backoffLimit parameter to set the number of retries for a Job.
+Use the spec.backoffLimit parameter to set the number of retries for a job.

 3.2.2.3.
-Understanding how to configure a CronJob to remove artifacts
+Understanding how to configure a cron job to remove artifacts

-CronJobs can leave behind artifact resources such as Jobs or pods.
-As a user it is important to configure history limits so that old Jobs and their pods are properly cleaned.
-There are two fields within CronJob's spec responsible for that:
+Cron jobs can leave behind artifact resources such as jobs or pods.
+As a user it is important to configure history limits so that old jobs and their pods are properly cleaned.
+There are two fields within cron job's spec responsible for that:

-- .spec.successfulJobsHistoryLimit.
-The number of successful finished Jobs to retain (defaults to 3). - .spec.failedJobsHistoryLimit.
-The number of failed finished Jobs to retain (defaults to 1).
+- spec.successfulJobsHistoryLimit.
+The number of successful finished jobs to retain (defaults to 3). - .spec.failedJobsHistoryLimit.
+The number of failed finished jobs to retain (defaults to 1).